 You have one month from the date on the decision letter to contact the office that sent you the letter.
 You can contact them by phone or in writing.
 The phone number and address of the office will be on the front page of the letter.

 Asking for the decision to be looked at again

-If you want to change a SSA benefit decision made on or after 23 May 2016, you have to ask the SSA to look at the decision again before you can appeal it.
+If you want to change a DfC benefit decision, you have to ask the DfC to look at the decision again before you can appeal it.
 This is called mandatory reconsideration.
-There may be facts that you think the SSA has overlooked in the decision or you may have additional evidence which could affect the decision.
+There may be facts that you think the DfC has overlooked in the decision or you may have additional evidence which could affect the decision.

-The SSA decision letter will say whether mandatory consideration applies and tell you how to ask for it.
-You will usually be able to ask for a reconsideration over the phone or in writing, but it best to apply in writing or to confirm your phone call in writing.
+The DfC decision letter will say whether mandatory consideration applies and tell you how to ask for it.
+You will usually be able to ask for a reconsideration over the phone or in writing, but it is best to apply in writing or to confirm your phone call in writing.

 If you do not want to be contacted by phone, you should say so when you request a mandatory reconsideration.
 The decision maker will then write to you to request clarification or further information about your reconsideration, if necessary.